codastream/irc/Norm.md

 	- feat
 	- meta for anything like .gitignore, Readme, charts, ..
 	- org when basically moving content to another file
+	- wip if work in progress
-	- bug if committed with a known bug (should be avoided in commit history, can be used on local repository then squashed during interactive rebase)
+	- bug if committed with a known bug wip and bug should be avoided in commit history, can be used on local repository then squashed during interactive rebase.

 ## Header files
 - naming : _file.hpp_